-Survey Freedom’s recommendations are certainly not the worst survey sites I’ve ever signed up for, but Swagbucks.com is a better alternative.
-I find you get a bit more money back for the time and energy you put in, which is why I’ve rated them so highly in my Swagbucks review.
+Survey Freedom's recommendations are certainly not the worst survey sites I've seen, but Swagbucks.com is a better alternative.
+You get a bit more money back for the time you put in, which is why I’ve rated them so highly in my Swagbucks review.

 Survey Freedom Ugly Truths Exposed!